paulscottrobson/neo6502-documents/neo6502/docs/welcome/where.md

 *Missing suppliers who wish to be added contact me on Discord*

-### Olimex (Europe and worldwide)
+## Olimex (Europe and worldwide)

 ![www.olimex.com](https://www.olimex.com/_layout/images/logo.png)

-The home of the Neo6502 is Plovdiv in Bulgaria, and all the hardware can be bought from Olimex.
+The home of the Neo6502 is Plovdiv in Bulgaria, and all the hardware can be bought from Olimex, who deliver worldwide.

 [](https://www.olimex.com/Products/Retro-Computers/Neo6502/open-source-hardware)

+## Authorised Resellers

+The above resell locally on behalf of Olimex.

 ### Mouser (Worldwide)